Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lost on the deserted dike

-That time getting lost not only reminded me to be careful when going to the base, but also gave me a lesson that behind every road, every trip, there are always ordinary people ready to help.
+That incident of getting lost not only reminded me to be careful when going to the field, but also taught me a lesson: behind every road, every journey, there are always ordinary people ready to help.

 Báo Hải DươngBáo Hải Dương21/06/2025